Steering Large Language Models for Machine Translation Personalization: Preliminaries

-Following prior work on personalization~\citep{wang-etal-2024-m4gt,liu-etal-2023-coco}, we train a series of \classifier{}s based on multilingual XLM Transformer encoders~\citep{conneau-etal-2020-unsupervised} to distinguish between \Hone, \Htwo, and \MT~translations.
-If those systems can reliably separate these three classes, it suggests the presence of reasonably distinct stylistic signals differentiating them.
-In particular, the ability to distinguish between \Hone~and \Htwo~would denote not only the possibility to discern a human-like style from human-made and automatic translations, but also a \textit{personalized style} from different human translators.
+Following prior work on personalization~\citep{wang-etal-2024-m4gt,liu-etal-2023-coco}, we train a series of \classifier{}s based on multilingual XLM Transformer encoders~\citep{conneau-etal-2020-unsupervised} to distinguish between \Hone, \Htwo, and \MT~translations for each language and each MT model in our evaluation suite.
+If classifiers can accurately predict the translation style among these three styles, then this provides evidence for distinct stylistic signals between them.
+In particular, the ability to distinguish between \Hone~and \Htwo~would suggest that style signals can help differentiate between different human translators, rather than simply between human-like and automatic translations.\footnote{Details in~\Cref{app:classifiers}.
+Full results in~\Cref{app:classifier-results}.} We find that the style information in the provided examples can be readily identified, with all \classifier{}s reaching an accuracy between 77\% for Japanese and 99\% for Chinese, or 86\% on average.
+These results corroborate previous evidence on the ability of automatic systems in detecting stylistic clues, while the task remains elusive for human annotators~\citep{youyou2015computer,flekova-etal-2016-analyzing,wang-etal-2024-semeval-2024}.

-We train a \classifier{} for each language and each model in our evaluation suite.\footnote{Classifiers' training details are provided in~\Cref{app:classifiers}} Results (reported in full in Table~\ref{tab:classifiers-perf}, ~\Cref{app:classifier-results}) indicate that translation styles are discernible with high accuracy.
-On average across all models and languages, the \classifier{}s reach an accuracy between 77\% (Japanese) and 99\% (Chinese), with an average of 86\%.
-These results suggest that personalization information is abundant in the literary setting and can plausibly be exploited for modeling.
-These findings corroborate previous results showing the high learnability of this task by machines while remaining intrinsically difficult for human annotators~\citep{youyou2015computer,flekova-etal-2016-analyzing,wang-etal-2024-semeval-2024}.\footnote{Two human annotators asked to label 100 translated paragraphs from the novel Pinocchio (\textsc{it}$\rightarrow$\textsc{en}) as either human or MT obtained an accuracy of $\sim$60\%.}